Tokke Municipality

-Tokke is a municipality in Telemark county, Norway.
+Tokke (/no/; /no/) is a municipality in Telemark county, Norway.
 It is located in the traditional district of Vest-Telemark.
 The administrative centre of the municipality is the village of Dalen.
-Other villages in Tokke include Åmdals Verk, Eidsborg, Høydalsmo, Lårdal, and Øvre Byrte.
+Other villages in the municipality include Åmdals Verk, Eidsborg, Høydalsmo, Lårdal, and Øvre Byrte.
 The Eidsborg Stave Church is one of Norway's old stave churches and it is located in Eidsborg, just north of Dalen.